-Recreation and leisure studies offer a bachelor of science (BS) in recreational therapy (RECT).
+The University of Toledo offers a bachelor of science (BS) in recreational therapy (RECT).
 The baccalaureate RECT program is accredited by the National Recreation and Park Association (NRPA).
 This program meets professional standards set by the National Council for Therapeutic Recreation Certification (NCTRC), National Therapeutic Recreation Society (NTRS), and the American Therapeutic Recreation Association (ATRA).